The Dance at Chevalier's

-The Dance at Chevalier's is a short story by Willa Cather.
+"The Dance at Chevalier's" is a short story by Willa Cather.
 It was first published in Library in 1900 under the pseudonym of Henry Nicklemann.

 Plot summary

 In Oklahoma, Dennis and Signor have driven the cattle back into the corral.
 There is a dance at Mr Chevalier's this evening.
 The latter, along with the two aforementioned men and Harry Burns, are playing cards.
-Denis catches the Signor cheating.
-Burns warns him against the Signor, saying that Mexicans are treacherous.
+Denis catches Signor cheating.
+Burns warns him against Signor, saying that Mexicans are treacherous.

-Signor then finds out Severine likes Denis.
+Signor then finds out that Severine likes Denis.
 He blackmails her into kissing him this evening, or else he will tell her father.

 The dance begins and Severine dances with several men, one of them being Denis.
 Signor then asks Severine to get Denis to come up to him for a talk.
 The Mexican gives him some cocktails he has made himself, and tells him Severine has been playing with them both.
-He shall see for himself as Signor goes down and kisses her.
-A little later, Denis dances with her again but he is sad because of what he has seen.
+He says that Denis shall see for himself as Signor goes down and kisses her.
+A little later, Denis dances with Severine again but he is sad because of what he has seen.
 He dies on the dancefloor, accusing Signor of giving him poison earlier on.
 The murderer, however, had left half an hour earlier.